Table of Content:-

-First and foremost, you click on the option that says ‘Registers’ from the Banking menu.
+- Click on ‘Registers’ from the Banking menu.

-As the next step, you got to click on the particular transaction, that you wish to Un-reconcile, and then erase off the “R” alphabet, that you’d find written right above transaction.
-You can then change it as per your command.
+- Click on the particular transaction that you wish to Un-reconcile, and then erase the “R” alphabet that you find written right above the transaction.
+You can then change it as per your request.

 Why does my Bank Reconciliation Not Balance in QuickBooks